 U Thant announces the unanimous adoption of Resolution 186 on the 4th March 1964

 UNFICYP (United Nations Peacekeeping Force in Cyprus) was formally established on the 27th March 1964 with a three month mandate.

 The mandate of UNFICYP was originally defined as: "…in the interest of preserving international peace and security, to use its best efforts to prevent a recurrence of fighting and, as necessary, to contribute to the maintenance and restoration of law and order and a return to normal conditions."

 A few days after the formal establishment of UNFICYP, the Canadian aircraft carrier "HMCS Bonaventure" arrived at the Famagusta docks.

 The carrier, which brought a further 95 officers to join the Canadian contingent also carried 16 Ferret armoured cars, 36 trucks and trailers and 160 tons of stores for the Canadian troops.

 A Ferret armoured car is unloaded from the Canadian aircraft carrier in the Famagusta docks.........dated 30th March 1964

-Until the UN force, comprising troops and civilian police, was operational, British troops wore the 'Blue Beret' and held the line alone.
+Until the UN force, comprising troops and civilian police, was operational, British troops wore the 'Blue Beret' and patrolled alone.